Safe Harbour renegotiation by the end of January

 While such uncertainty still clouds the Safe Harbour debate, it seems likely that the best policy for small to medium sized UK registered businesses that want certainty over data sovereignty issues is to select a right-sized UK registered service provider that only stores data in ISO accredited UK data centres.

-Serviced Cloud solutions provide certainty for UK firms that want to make sure they are on a solid legal footing when it comes to privacy and data sovereignty.
-With Serviced Cloud UK/EU laws always apply.
+HTL Support's Serviced Cloud solutions provide certainty for UK firms that want to make sure they are on a solid legal footing when it comes to privacy and data sovereignty.
+With HTL Support UK/EU laws always apply.

 To find out more about our first-class cloud solutions, simply get in touch today.